 The bridge is 114 meters long and was built with an estimated cost of Rs.
 485.5 Lacs.
 It is often credited as Asia’s Highest Bridge which is actually incorrect.
 What it certainly is, however, is a marvelous sight and definitely worth a trip while you were in Spiti Valley.

-Why named the canyon or the gorge as ‘Samba Lamba Nallah’ is a mystery.
+Why they named the canyon or the gorge ‘Samba Lamba Nallah’ is a mystery.
 I asked around while I was in the village but nobody could tell me that.